Vogue China

 Vogue China (服饰与美容) is the Chinese edition of Vogue magazine.
 The magazine carries a mixture of local and foreign content.
+The magazine is published by Condé Nast in partnership with the state-owned China Pictorial Publishing House.

+There are 16 editions of Vogue China published every year.
+As of November 2020, Vogue China circulated around 2 million copies.
+Mario Testino has described Vogue China as the world's "most important Vogue".

+History

+Under Angelica Cheung (2005–2020)

 Vogue China became the sixteenth edition of Vogue when its first issue was released for September 2005; its debut had been in the works for over two years.
 The magazine's first cover featured Australian model Gemma Ward alongside Chinese models Du Juan (杜鹃), Wang Wenqin (王雯琴), Tong Chenjie (佟晨洁), Liu Dan (刘丹), and Ni Mingxi (倪明曦).
 Its initial first printing of 300,000 copies sold out, requiring a second printing to be made.
-The magazine is published by Condé Nast in partnership with the state-owned China Pictorial Publishing House.
-The magazine has made a profit every year since it debuted.